rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 _Tags/style: rants, talks_

-_Tags/content: accessibility, autobiographical, CSC 151, data science, delayed, digital humanities, email, grinnell, joc, language, meta, overcommittment, packrata, Racket (or Scheme; I'm not consistent), technical (not the same as technology), technology (not the same as technical)_
+_Tags/content: accessibility, autobiographical, CSC 151, data science, delayed, digital humanities, email, grinnell, joc, language, meta, obermann, overcommittment, packrat, Racket (or Scheme; I'm not consistent), technical (not the same as technology), technology (not the same as technical)_

+1. Course SMURFs: :teaching:short:draft: `course-smurfs`

+1. A schedule for FunDHum :csc151:teaching:long:draft: `fundhum-schedule-00`

+1. My first Obermann Seminar :autobiographical:obermann:short:draft: `obermann-seminar-01`.

+1. Developing a work strategy  :overcommitment:rambly:short:
+One of my fellow Fellows at the Obermann center asked the rest of us about the approaches we take to ensure that we make progress on our work.
+That seems like a good incentive for me to sit down and figure things out.
+I've been blogging daily [mostly] for the past two years as a I way to get myself used to writing regularly and to think through some broader topics of interest.
+I use a task list manager and try to put relatively small tasks on that list.
+[Okay, I've used a wide variety of task list manager.
+For ahile, I used Trello boards.
+These days, I find that Todoist does the best job for me.]
+Have enough of a variety of tasks so that if I get stuck on one, I can switch to another.

+1. Going beyond text in the digital humanities :csc151:teaching:dighum:
+When I posted my draft introduction to the new "digital humanities" CSC 151, some of the first responses I got were that the plans seemed a bit text-centric.
+As I get started, I should think about those isseus.
+This is a tool building class more than a tool use class.
+Easier to get students quickly up to speed on algorithms in the context of text than the context of, say, visualizations or animations.
+Those take much more time to develop and, frequently, require or reveal less sophisticated algorithmic thinking.
+Also issues of accessibility.
+Text is generally accessible to a broader range.
+Most computers can read text aloud.
+(Their ability to read program code aloud varies.)
+Intracting with text does not require a sophisticated interface or even a particular interface.
+At the same time, I should be helping students think more broadly about the digital humanities.

 1. Jekyll or Scribble or ...?  :dighum:sketch:teaching: `jekyll-scribble-or.md`

-1. My bookshelf at the Obermann center. :dighum:short:
+1. My bookshelf at the Obermann center. :dighum:short:obermann:

-1. Traveling to the Obermann center.  :dighum:short:
+1. Traveling to the Obermann center.  :authobiographical:short:obermann:sketch:  `obermann-travel`

-1. Staycation 2019.  :authobiographical:sketch:
-At the end of this summer, I took my second vacation of the summer.
-[readers may recall that Michelle and I went on a cruise earlier in the summer].
-This vacation was not quite as planned; one of my best friends from high school came to visit Grinnell and I took the week off to do thins with him.
-So I had a bit of a "staycation".
-He's as much of a workaholic as I am, so we has often content for the simple break of sitting and watching TV or reading a book.
+1. From Markdown.pl to pandoc.  :meta:joc:sketch:  `markdown-pandoc`
+Switching the way in which I generate these musings.

 1. The value of "things".  :authobiographical:sketch:packrat:
 (The start of a new series on being a packrat.)